 Secondary XMOS audio output with a magnificence-D power amp

-TTL serial debug and enlargement serial ports up to three.6Mbps
+TTL serial debug and enlargement serial ports up to three 6Mbps

 Real-time clock and battery